-Swiss Confederation invites applications for the Swiss Government Excellence Scholarships open to Foreign Scholars and Artists for 2019/2019 academic year.
+Swiss Confederation invites applications for the Swiss Government Excellence Scholarships open to Foreign Scholars and Artists for the 2019/2020 academic year.

 Each year the Swiss Confederation awards Government Excellence Scholarships to promote international exchange and research cooperation between Switzerland and over 180 other countries.
 Recipients are selected by the awarding body, the Federal Commission for Scholarships for Foreign Students (FCS).

 The Swiss Government Excellence Scholarships are aimed at young researchers from abroad who have completed a master’s degree or PhD and at foreign artists holding a bachelor’s degree.

 Bear in mind that professors at Swiss academic institutions receive numerous email requests to act as research supervisors for Swiss Government Excellence Scholarship holders.
 Your careful preparation and your targeted approach once you have completed your enquiries will raise your chances of attracting a professor’s interest and possibly of receiving a positive answer.
 The following information may be useful before you decide how to approach a potential academic supervisor.

 As an applicant you are responsible for finding a suitable research supervisor (professor).
 Neither the secretariat of the Federal Commission for Scholarships nor the international office at the universities can help you find an academic supervisor for your application for a Swiss Government Excellence Scholarship.